Kernix13/yelp-retreat/README.md

 > _That's it for now..._

-Main packages used for this app:
+Main tools and technologies used for this app:

 1. Express
 2. MongoDB and Mongoose